WeatherLab/fsodoc/source/libraries/sessions.rst

 section.
 If you are, however, and if you're experiencing performance issues, then this note is exactly what you're looking for.

-Sessions in previous versions of CodeIgniter didn't implement locking, which meant that two HTTP requests using the same session could run exactly at the same time.
+Sessions in previous versions of FSO didn't implement locking, which meant that two HTTP requests using the same session could run exactly at the same time.
 To use a more appropriate technical term - requests were non-blocking.